BROADSoftware/HADeploy/docsite/docs/getting_started/next_step.md

 ```
 Here we create a Linux local group named broadgroup on all hosts of the clusters.

 Some of the items of HADeploy definition file have a `scope:` attribute, which defines the target on which action will be performed.
-Such attribute is optional and has all as default value.
+Such attribute may be optional and may have `all` as default value.
 So, the following is equivalent:

 ```yaml
 groups: